List of Star Wars television series: Rangers of the New Republic

 In December 2020, Rangers of the New Republic was announced.
-Developed by Favreau and Filoni, it was planned to tie into The Mandalorian, The Book of Boba Fett and Ahsoka.
+Developed by Favreau and Filoni, it was planned to tie into The Mandalorian, The Book of Boba Fett, and Ahsoka.
 Variety reported in May 2021 that the series was not in active development.
 In an interview with Empire published in November 2021, Kathleen Kennedy said development had not reached a point where scripts were written and that she felt some of the ideas for the series would "figure into future episodes ... of the next iteration of Mandalorian".
 Empire cited Gina Carano's departure from Lucasfilm as a possible reason for the halting of the series, implying that her character, Cara Dune, was intended to star in it.
-A Mandalorian spin-off series centered on Dune had been rumored by late 2020, but after Carano posted controversial social media statements in November 2020 and February 2021, Disney severed ties with the actress.
+A Mandalorian spin-off series centered on her character had been rumored by late 2020, but after Carano posted controversial social media statements in November 2020 and February 2021, Disney severed ties with the actress.